Language manual

 Literal expressions

-A literal is an expression that directly represents a fixed value of one of the built-in primitive types, such as integers, booleans, or strings.
+A literal is an expression that directly represents a fixed value.
+It is either one of the built-in primitive types, such as integers, booleans, or strings, or a composite value, like lists or tuples.

 Integral types